glennlugod/hl7-capture/docs/stories/story-configuration-panel.md

 1. The Configuration Panel is visible in the primary app view (left pane) and matches the layout described in the tech-spec.

-2. Users can select an interface, enter source/destination IPv4 addresses, edit marker bytes, open advanced options, save/load presets, and start capture.
+2. Users can select an interface, enter source/destination IPv4 addresses, edit marker bytes, open advanced options, and start capture with a single persistent configuration.

 3. Start Capture is disabled while validation errors exist; an explicit override modal allows starting an unfiltered capture.

 4. All controls are keyboard accessible and have ARIA labels.

+5. Configuration is maintained in memory during the session and can be reset to defaults.

 ## UI Contract